normal-computing/posteriors/README.md

 1. Create a new branch from `main`.
 2. Run `pip install -e .` to install the package in editable mode.
 3. Add your code and tests (`tests` has the same structure as `uqlib`).
-4. Run `pre-commit run --all-files` and `pytest` to check your code lints and tests pass.
+4. Run `pre-commit run --all-files` to check your code lints (or your can run `pre-commit install` in the repo to make `pre-commit` run automatically on `git commit`).
+5. Run `python -m pytest` to check that all tests pass.
-5. Commit your changes and push your branch to GitHub.
+6. Commit your changes and push your branch to GitHub.
-6. Create pull request into the `main` branch.
+7. Create pull request into the `main` branch.

 Feel free to open a draft PR to discuss changes or get feedback.